-Sacramento, California October 11, 2023
+Sacramento, California October 30, 2024

-Management's Discussion and Analysis June 30, 2023 and 2022
+Management's Discussion and Analysis For the Years Ended June 30, 2024 and 2023

-This section presents management's analysis of the Bay Area Clean Water Agencies (BACWA) financial condition and activities as of and for the years ended June 30, 2023 and 2022.
+This section presents management's analysis of the Bay Area Clean Water Agencies (BACWA) financial condition and activities as of and for the years ended June 30, 2024 and 2023.
 Management's Discussion and Analysis (MD&A) is intended to serve as an introduction to BACWA's basic financial statements.
 The MD&A represents management's examination and analysis of BACWA's financial condition and performance.